grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -querier.mimir-query-engine.enable-scalar-scalar-binary-comparison-operations
   [enable_scalar_scalar_binary_comparison_operations: <boolean> | default = true]

+  # (experimental) Enable support for binary logical operations in Mimir's query
+  # engine.
+Only applies if the Mimir query engine is in use.
+  # CLI flag: -querier.mimir-query-engine.enable-binary-logical-operations
+  [enable_binary_logical_operations: <boolean> | default = true]

   # (experimental) Enable support for scalars in Mimir's query engine.
 Only
   # applies if the Mimir query engine is in use.
   # CLI flag: -querier.mimir-query-engine.enable-scalars